 (1) When a telecommunicator has determined that the automatic display ATNI is derived from a non-published (NP) or non-listed (NL) data source, the telecommunicator shall obtain from the calling party permission to disclose the information to the general public before it is used in an official report.
-Permission shall be deemed to have been granted only if the calling party identifies him or herself as the person listed in the NP or NL data source and indicates that it is acceptable that the NP or NL ATNI information may be disclosed to the general public.
-However, any information obtained from a calling party in a 9-1-1 call may be used for emergency dispatch purposes without restriction.
+Permission shall be deemed to have been granted only if the calling party identifies him or herself as the person listed in the NP or NL data source and indicates that it is acceptable that the NP or NL ATNI information obtained from a calling party in 9-1-1 call may be used for emergency dispatch purposes without restriction.
 The utilities shall provide a NP or NL designation with the ID in their data sources and shall notify their customers of privacy limitations associated with calls placed to 9-1-1.

 (2) All records and reports relating to the call shall be reviewed for confidential information prior to public release and disclosure.
-Upon determination that confidential information exists, disclosure shall take place only after all data received from the (NP) or (NL) data source are edited or deleted in compliance with ORS 401.765(2).
+Upon determination that confidential information exists, disclosure shall take place only after all data received from the (NP) or (NL) data source are edited or deleted in compliance with ORS 403.135(2).

-(3) Upon receipt of ID with a (NP) or (NL) designation, when transferring the ID to the dispatcher or a public or private safety agency, the PSAP operator or 9-1-1 jurisdiction telecommunicator shall identify the information as having been received from a non-published or non-listed data source.
+(3) Upon receipt of ID with a (NP) or (NL) designation, when transferring the ID to the dispatcher or a public or private safety agency, the PSAP operator or E9-1-1 jurisdiction telecommunicator shall identify the information as having been received from a non-published or non-listed data source.

 Hist.: EMD 1-1993, f. & cert. ef.
 1-15-93; OEM 1-2003, f. & cert. ef.
-1-15-03
+1-15-03; OEM 2-2010, f. & cert. ef.
+2-5-10